Shriya-Salian/python_project/README.md

 # python_project
+## Spam_filter
-Created a spam filter using the Naive Bayes Algorithm
+Created a message classification as spam or ham using the Naive Bayes Algorithm